vickyruud/fun-with-gpt-3/README.md

 # Ask AI Anything!

 This application allows you to interact with AI Engines and ask them any question.
-I've created the application using ReactJS and Tailwind css.
+I've created the application using ReactJS and Tailwind CSS.

 ## Live Demo